BananaArch/SolarPanelOptimization/README.md

 - **Tilt Angle ($\theta$)** which is the angle between the panel and the ground, and can only be from 0 degrees to 90 degrees
 - **Aspect Ratio ($r$)** which is the ratio of the panel's width and length, which is constrained from 0.5 to 4.0

-Our objective was to use MATLAB® to find the values of $\theta$ and $r$ to maximize the energy generation under the above constraints.
+Our objective was to use MATLAB to find the values of $\theta$ and $r$ to maximize the energy generation under the above constraints.

 ## Results